Concord High School (Indiana): Music

-Concord's music department includes several choirs, two string orchestras, two jazz bands, four concert bands, one of the largest pep bands in the area, and a championship marching band.
+Concord's music department includes several choirs, two string orchestras, three jazz bands, three concert bands, one of the largest pep bands in the area, and a championship marching band.

 The marching band is known as the Concord Marching Minutemen.
 Since the inception of the ISSMA marching band state finals in 1983, the band has only failed to qualify for the state championship twice, in 2000 and again in 2019.
-The band holds ISSMA Class B state championship titles from 1992, 2003, 2005, 2011 and 2015 The book "American Band" by Kristen Laine follows the Marching Minutemen through their 2004 state runner-up season.
+The band holds ISSMA Class B state championship titles from 1992, 2003, 2005, 2011 and 2015.
+The book "American Band" by Kristen Laine follows the Marching Minutemen through their 2004 state runner-up season.

 The marching band has appeared in the Rose Bowl, Fiesta Bowl, and Orange Bowl parades and was in the Macy's Thanksgiving Day Parade in 1974, 1978, 1985, 1992, 1997, 2007, and 2013.

 Concord High School was the first high school recognized by Conn-Selmer as an All-American school, an award to "recognize the most outstanding high school instrumental music programs in America."